Congressional Democrats raise alarm over Trump's comments on Iran

 "This is an extremely sick person," Schumer wrote on X. "Each Republican who refuses to join us in voting against this wanton war of choice owns every consequence of whatever the hell this is."

-Speaker of the House Mike Johnson, R-La., and Senate Majority Leader John Thune, R-S.D., have not reacted publicly to the president's post and did not immediately return a request for comment from NPR.
+House Speaker Mike Johnson, R-La., and Senate Majority Leader John Thune, R-S.D., have not reacted publicly to the president's post and did not immediately return a request for comment from NPR.
 This story will be updated with a response if one becomes available.

 How Republicans are reacting